ConnectedLib/course-in-a-box/modules/evaluation/_posts/2000-02-01-what-do-these-words-mean.md

 title: What do these words mean?
 ---

 **Assessments** and **evaluations** can help you answer questions about your library’s services, your community, and your youth.
+Although the terms “evaluation” and “assessment” are often used interchangeably in everyday usage, in many fields (such as education and community development) they are distinct concepts.

-What kind of questions?
-Well, according to the [Evaluating Library Programming Guide](https://clalliance.org/publications/evaluating-library-programming-a-practical-guide-to-collecting-and-analyzing-data-to-improve-or-evaluate-connected-learning-programs-for-youth-in-libraries/){:target="_blank"}, data collection and analysis relating to a library program can occur in three different stages.
-Each stage serves a different purpose, and may require different collection and analysis techniques:
+According to the [Evaluating Library Programming Guide](https://clalliance.org/publications/evaluating-library-programming-a-practical-guide-to-collecting-and-analyzing-data-to-improve-or-evaluate-connected-learning-programs-for-youth-in-libraries/){:target="_blank"}, data collection and analysis relating to a library program occurs in three different stages.
+Whether you want to conduct an assessment or a full evaluation depends on what part of the trajectory you are in, what questions you want to answer, and how many resources you want to devote to answering them.

 - **Identifying**, where data is collected to help make decisions for new programming
 - **Reflecting**, where data is used to improve ongoing programming (also called _formative evaluation_)